Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 Before listing the details, I would like to share some memorable moments I could follow in the Zulip-chat that are significant for the atmosphere and motivation of the Mixxx-team:

+#####Don't give up, you'll find it...
-* Ten days ago a Mixxx-er posted a problem that he struggled with for over a year.
+Ten days ago a Mixxx-er posted a problem that he struggled with for over a year.
 He was unable to make a MIDI-connection between his Pioneer
 DJM-750MK2 Mixer with Mixxx and then activate the DVS (Digital Vinyl System) to work with Mixxx's Vinyl Control.
 A Mixxx-developer took the challenge and during 2 weeks you could see the messages flying over: log-files, screenshots, debugging-info, tooltests, capturing communication, a new pull request...
 I think I've seen over 100 messages.
 Trying things, fail, one step forward, two steps back ...
 After two weeks the Mixxx-developer managed to get it fixed.
 All on distance, not having the hardware available, putting a lot of time in it.
 It was fantastic to be a witness of this magic.
 Shout out to N/S!

+#####Wow!
-* About three weeks ago a Mixxx-developer proposed a new feature: showing the remaining beats till the next cue point in the waveform.
+About three weeks ago a Mixxx-developer proposed a new feature: showing the remaining beats till the next cue point in the waveform.
 After some writing, testing, rewriting ... he created a feature I couldn't miss anymore.
 If you make a hotcue at eg. a climax or a loop or an intro start in a song you can see the remaining time (or # beats) until this point in the waveform.
 Once a DJ has used this feature, she/he/they can't without it.
 This feature will be available in the 2.5